York County, Virginia: Military bases

 York County is home to several large and important military facilities of the United States.
 Located along the York River, small portions of each base extend into adjacent James City County as well.

+The Coast Guard Training Center Yorktown is there.

 The Naval Weapons Station Yorktown was originally established during World War I by order of President Woodrow Wilson, and now includes the formerly separate Cheatham Annex Supply Complex.
 Camp Peary was established during World War II as a Seabee Training Base.
 As the war progressed, it became valuable to the Allied Forces to house sensitive prisoners-of-war from captured German naval vessels; it was important for Nazi authorities to be unaware of their capture, since that also meant secret code books thought lost-at sea may also have been compromised.
 Many of these POWs made Virginia and the United States their new homeland after the War.
 Separating these two large military reservations is Queen's Creek, which originates in the western reaches of the county and drains to the York River.

 York County contains some former towns including Yorke, and a large number when the military reservations were created in the first half of the 20th century.
 These include the original Lackey (known locally as "the Reservation"), Halstead's Point, Penniman, Bigler's Mill, and Magruder.
 Many relocated residents and their descendants, many of whom were farmers and watermen, now live in such places as Yorktown, Gloucester, Lee Hall, Grove, and Lightfoot.